Vero (app): Awards

 Vero was recognized at the 2021 Webbys, being named as an Honoree in the Best Visual Design - Aesthetic Category.

 Controversies

 Privacy

 Vero has faced some criticism over the wording of their manifesto, in particular, the statement "Vero only collects the data we believe is necessary to provide users with a great experience and to ensure the security of their accounts."
-Because this policy does not implicitly state that the app will not sell data on to third parties some users fear that the need to monetise the app through data might prove too tempting.
+Because this policy does not explicitly state that the app will not sell data on to third parties some users fear that the need to monetise the app through data might prove too tempting.

 Users have also complained about not being able to delete their accounts.
 While this was never the case, the option was hidden deep in the app's settings.

 Russian involvement

 Although Vero remains transparent about the app's Russian development team, they have been caught up in concerns about Russian interference on social media platforms.
 The app's founder Ayman Hariri was quick to dismiss the remarks as xenophobic and defend the nationality of his employees, stating in an interview with Time Magazine; "At the end of the day, where people are from is really not how anybody should judge anyone".